jlevy/og-equity-compensation/README.md

   LLCs tend to be better suited for slower-growth companies that intend to distribute profits, instead of re-investing them for growth.
-  Because of this, as well as complex reasons related to how their capital is raised, venture capitalists significantly prefer C corporations.
+  Because of this, as well as complex reasons related to how their capital is raised, venture capitalists significantly prefer to invest in C corporations.

 🚧 What are good stats on how many people work in startups vs established companies?